2021-2024: NERC KE Fellow, multi-hazard risk.

 - Pacific volcanoes and deep Earth processes

-John's postgraduate teaching (e.g. PhD students) is mainly in the area of natural hazards, risk and catastrophe modelling.
-The hazards include floods, wind storms, storm surges, and shrink-swell subsidence in the UK and around the world.
-Areas of particular interest include the impact on networks (e.g. roads), critical infrastructure, and how the hazards may (or may not) be inter-related to each other in how they occur.
+John's teaching is mainly in the area of natural hazards, risk and catastrophe modelling.
+The hazards include floods, wind storms, storm surges, shrink-swell subsidence, cold and snow.
+The sub-topics he is particularly excited by include impact on networks (e.g. roads), critical infrastructure, and how the hazards may (or may not) be inter-related to each other in how they occur.

 Current postgraduate research students